i-pi/i-pi/README.md

 pip install -U ipi
 ```

+## Documentation

+You can find the online documentation at [https://docs.ipi-code.org/#](https://docs.ipi-code.org/#).
+Alternatively, you can build it locally by following instructions in the `docs/README.md` file.

 ## Source installation

 To develop i-PI or test it with the self-contained driver, follow these